matrix-org/matrix-spec-proposals/proposals/4140-expiring-events-with-keep-alive-endpoint.md

 }
 ```

-If the homeserver detects a `m.expired` field it will store and distribute the
+If the homeserver detects a `m.will_expire` field it will store and distribute the
 event as hiding the timeout duration:

 ```json